The Future of Work is already here.

 According to Laura Wilcox, the director of management programs at Harvard Extension School, emotional intelligence is the ability to understand your effect on others and manage yourself accordingly.

-Most of today’s leaders understand that the days of authoritative and overbearing leadership are long gone, and leaders are expected to be emphatic, caring and listening to people.
+Most of today’s leaders understand that the days of authoritative and overbearing leadership are long gone, and leaders are expected to be emphatic, caring, and listening to people.

-The core of emotional intelligence, according to Wilcox, is self-awareness, as it is impossible to develop an understanding of others if you don’t understand your own motivations and behaviors.
+The core of emotional intelligence, according to Wilcox, is self-awareness, as it is impossible to develop an understanding of others if you don’t understand your motivations and behaviors.

 Change is a constant phenomenon.
 However, the rate of change and disruption brought on by technology in recent times has been massive.
 As the digital revolution continues, consumer expectations keep evolving and businesses have to stay ahead of such changes.

 For example, commerce tools, a cloud-based retail platform underwent an innovation project which allowed the business to add new customer touchpoints, which are 90% faster than before.
-The company’s Chief technology officer explained that customers now shop with multiples devices which traditional web shop solutions cannot support, and omnichannel sales and logistics are now must-haves for customer loyalty and retention.
+The company’s Chief technology officer explained that customers now shop with multiples devices which traditional webshop solutions cannot support, and omnichannel sales and logistics are now must-haves for customer loyalty and retention.

 Business leaders must be willing to continuously adapt to industry changes that will boost revenue.
+This helps them to improve their leadership skills.

-The future workplace is expected to be more diverse and inclusive, bringing people together regardless of age, gender, ethnicity, personality, beliefs or geographical location.
+The future workplace is expected to be more diverse and inclusive, bringing people together regardless of age, gender, ethnicity, personality, beliefs, or geographical location.

 Research has shown that diverse workplaces tend to be more successful and future leaders must have a good understanding of all forms of diversity and how best to manage it for the workplace to be effective.
 It is important to have in place hiring policies that encourage inclusion and also build a work environment that addresses the major needs of different types of people.